 Are you dreaming of taking that perfect summer holiday this year?
 Whether you’re looking for time in the sun, or want to soak up some local culture, with summer just around the corner, it’s the perfect time to start planning your summer getaway.
 But did you know that for a family of four, an average two week holiday costs around £4,792?
 As well as the holiday booking itself, new clothes, spending money and transport costs will also contribute to the expense.

 We’ve compiled a list of tips to save money on your summer holiday so that you can enjoy it to the fullest, without worrying about the hole in your pocket!

-Online travelling agencies like Yatra, MakeMyTrip, etc., come up with some of the best deals every season, so that you have a galore of irresistible opportunities to choose from.
+Compare prices on travel websites, and find the best deals.
+Online travel agencies like On the Beach and lastminute.com come up with some of the best deals, especially if you’re willing to be flexible about your destination, so that you have loads of irresistible opportunities to choose from.

-You’ll have to have your options in mind – the best places according to your budget, how many days you will stay for, the living and eating expenses; and you can come to definitive solutions through packages or travel discounts.
+You’ll have to have some ideas in mind of course, such as the best places suited to your budget, how many days you want to stay for, as well as thinking about living and eating expenses.
+You can then look at the options available through packages or travel discounts.

-If you are really passionate about engaging yourself and getting to know the culture and lifestyle that a destination has to offer, then renting holiday rooms and homes can be a brilliant alternative to hotels.
+If you are really passionate about getting to know every aspect of the culture and lifestyle that a destination has to offer, then renting holiday rooms and homes can be a brilliant alternative to hotels.

-Homestays can often be an inexpensive and rewarding experience for a traveller.
-You get a smack of the local taste, the family life, the indigenous traditions and how people experience life in various parts of the world.
-Airbnb is a great tool for finding a reputable place to stay.
+Homestays can also be an inexpensive and rewarding experience for a traveller.
+You get to enjoy some of the local tastes, family life, the indigenous traditions, and how people experience life in various parts of the world.
+And if you’re concerned about finding somewhere reputable, Airbnb is a great tool for finding a place to stay.

-Staycationing is a fresh travelling concept where people ‘stay’ at home and explore tourist spots within driving distance but come back to sleep in their beds at night.
-You can take advantage of regional day trips and visit local attractions.
+A staycation is a fresh travelling concept where people ‘stay’ at home, exploring tourist spots within driving distance, and then going back to sleep in their beds at night.
+You can take advantage of regional day trips and can also visit local attractions.